|Nutritional Guidelines (per serving)|

 Rim a margarita glass: Begin by mixing equal parts of sugar and cocoa powder in a small dish until it becomes a consistent brown color.
 Then wet the rim with a piece of citrus fruit by running it around the edge.
 Roll the wet rim in the cocoa sugar to get an even coat all the way around.
 Tap off any excess.

 In a blender, add the ice, tequila, chocolate liqueur, cream, and bitters.
-Squeeze in a splash each of orange and lime juices.
+Squeeze in a splash each of lime and orange juices.

 Pour into the prepared glass.